DundeeJavaScript/directory/README.md

-# Bozeman Javascript Directory
+# Dundee Javascript Directory

 A demo app built with [React](https://facebook.github.io/react/) and [Firebase](https://firebase.google.com/docs/).
-The app allows users to login, using github authentication, then update their social profile links.
+The app allows users to login, using Github authentication, then update their social profile links.

 This project was built using the [Create React App](https://github.com/facebookincubator/create-react-app) repo.